 While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause considerable anxiety and distress.
-At its most serious level, bullying is thought to result in up to 12 child suicides each year.
+At its most serious level, bullying is thought to result in a number of child suicides each year.